-Description Keyword Default Virtual router enabled or disabled enable disable on off Virtual routers are disabled (off) Priority priority 100 Preempt mode preempt no preempt Preempt mode is enabled Advertising interval advertising interval 1 second (100 centiseconds) The following table lists the defau features and the relevant comman ults for VRRP configuration using the d: VRRP collective management Default advertising interval for all the virtual routers on the switch. vrrp interval 1 second (100 centiseconds) Default priority value for all the virtual routers on the switch. vrrp priority 100 Default preempt mode for all the virtual routers on the switch. vrrp preempt preempt Parameter value that is to be set and/or override with the new default value in all the virtual routers on the switch. vrrp set all Default advertising interval for all the virtual routers in the group. vrrp group 1 Default priority value for all the virtual routers in the group. vrrp group 100
+Description Keyword Default Virtual router enabled or disabled enable disable on off Virtual routers are disabled (off) Priority priority 100 Preempt mode preempt no preempt Preempt mode is enabled Advertising interval advertising interval 1 second (100 centiseconds) The following table lists the defaults for VRRP configuration using the VRRP collective management features and the relevant command: Default advertising interval for all the virtual routers on the switch. vrrp interval 1 second (100 centiseconds) Default priority value for all the virtual routers on the switch. vrrp priority 100 Default preempt mode for all the virtual routers on the switch. vrrp preempt preempt Parameter value that is to be set and/or override with the new default value in all the virtual routers on the switch. vrrp set all Default advertising interval for all the virtual routers in the group. vrrp group 1 Default priority value for all the virtual routers in the group. vrrp group 100